canstralian/ForkU-HELLOCKER/README.md

 Functional:

-1.Banner in full screen on top of all windows
+1. Banner in full screen on top of all windows

 2. Complete blocking of the keyboard (the password can be entered by clicking on the graphic buttons)